The Jolly Contrarian’s Glossary

 The $64,000 question: What counts as “sufficiently serious”?

 Does “failure to pay an amount due by the time specified in a contract” constitute a repudiatory breach?
-Usually failure to pay may be a specific event of default prescribing exactly what should happen — so this question is moot — but it may apply where you have a lender of a revolving credit facility, or a prime broker.
+Usually, in financing contracts, failure to pay will be a designated “event of default” prescribing exactly what should happen — so this question is moot — but it may apply where there is no such term: if your counterparty is a bank, offering you a loan, a revolving credit facility, or some such thing.

 The subtle difference between an event of default and a fundamental breach of contract